rust-lang/blog.rust-lang.org/posts/2024-05-01-enabling-rust-lld-on-linux.md

 #### Possible drawbacks

-From our prior testing, we don't really expect issues to happen in practice. it is a drop-in replacement for the vast majority of cases, but `lld` is not _bug-for-bug_ compatible with GNU ld.
+From our prior testing, we don't really expect issues to happen in practice.
+It is a drop-in replacement for the vast majority of cases, but `lld` is not _bug-for-bug_ compatible with GNU ld.

 In any case, using `rust-lld` can be disabled if any problem occurs: use the `-Z